To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 What is Cross Country?

 Cross Country is long distance running over a natural surface course.
 Races are run through trails, fields, golf courses, woods, hills, and parks.
-Most middle school courses range from 1.0 to 2.0 miles.
+Most middle school courses are 2 miles (ish).
 High School races are typically a 5K (a touch over 3 miles).
 A cross runner runs for 3 reasons.

 - To improve themselves and their own race PR (Personal Record).